-There is also some evidence that executive function can be hereditary.
+There is also that executive function can be hereditary.

 There are no specific diagnostic criteria for executive dysfunction, since it’s not a specific condition listed in the DSM.
 Rather, executive dysfunction is a common aspect in the disorders mentioned earlier.